stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 foo.z // Float?, from baz payload
 ```

-This is interesting, but leads to other ambiguities.
-What if labels overlap?
+While interesting, this leads to further ambiguities.
+What happens when labels overlap?

 ``` swift
 enum Foo {